-Here in Montreal the bike-share is called Bixi, and for a flat rate annual fee you gain access to thousands of bikes dispersed around the city.
+Here in Montreal the bike-share is called Bixi (pictured above).
+For a flat rate annual fee you gain access to thousands of bikes dispersed around the city.
 You can pick it up from one spot, and drop it off at another without having to worry about committing to the ride back.

 The bikes themselves are particularly user friendly, with a heavy frame, minimal gears, mudguards, and a front rack (briefcase friendly), all of which demonstrate a certain degree of consideration to even the suited up business types (I rock out in my Bixi even in dress pants, it’s all good).

 Enjoy the Ride

 At the end of the day, it’s really your call when it comes down to how you choose to tackle your commute, and how our cities will look like.
 There are plenty of potentially healthier and saner options out there that will have less of an ecological impact than the present preference.
 There are alternatives, I’m simply encouraging you to consider them.